 - Remembering the sequence that needs to be followed to get yourself dressed.

 For buttons, as the new MP Jared O’Mara who is the first to be allowed to enter the house of commons in a T-Shirt can attest to, there is no easy solution for standard shirts.
 The buttons are usually small and hard to hold and the openings tight.
 Traditional button hook aids are hard to manoeuvre and almost impossible one-handed.

 The best solutions (unless you have a pacemaker) are the magnetic buttons.

 The Magnaready shirts are a little expensive at £49.99 but are very good quality.
 Perhaps just to be worn for ‘best’.

 Click to see how the Magnaready range works.

 Other options are fake buttons where the shirt is actually held together with velcro or pulled over the head, made to look like a traditional shirt.

 Stretchier fabric and clothes without buttons such as drawstring, velcro or elastics tend to be easier to put on.

 When it comes to reaching your feet to put on pants and trousers then there are a couple of solutions.
 Using an easy reacher or ‘helping hand’ can be sufficient if you can grip the clothing well enough and can move your legs into the holes easily.

 With heavy or large items it can be difficult to find the holes with your feet when using a reacher as the material will drape over to cover them.
 This can make it a longer process which takes more energy.
-Similarly the old style dressing sticks can end up taking a lot of energy and co-ordination to use them.
-They can be suitable for some people who can learn to manoevre, grip and co-ordinate them correctly.
+Similarly, the old style dressing sticks can end up taking a lot of energy and coordination to use them.
+They can be suitable for some people who can learn to manoeuvre, grip and co-ordinate them correctly.